briligg/Moonwards-Godot/README.md

 Then run the command `git lfs install`

 After that you can clone the repository normally.
+You will need the Godot game engine to run the game from the clone, available at https://godotengine.org/download

 Documentation for the project is at https://docs.moonwards.com